Grossmont Center: History

+On October 5, 1961, 50,000 people attended the mall's opening ceremonies; 20,000 more than the population of La Mesa.

-By 1965, a 1,000 seat movie theater had been added to the mall.
-Buffum's was added in 1979 as a third anchor store in a newly constructed wing, and Bullock's joined in 1983 as a fourth anchor.
-Also at this point, a parking deck was added to the mall.
-Buffum's closed in 1990, with Bullock's and Woolworth following in 1993, although Cost Plus World Market and a food court were added.
-The former Buffum's became Oshman's SuperSports USA (later bought out by Sports Authority) in 1991, while Target opened in the vacated Bullock's store in 1995.
+In 1979, Buffum's was added as a third anchor store in a newly constructed wing.
+In 1983, Bullock's joined as a fourth anchor and a new parking deck was constructed.
+In 1990, Buffum's closed and was replaced by Oshman's SuperSports USA in 1991.
+Oshman's was bought out by Sports Authority) in 2001.

-See's Candies is an original store at Grossmont Center which stands in the same place and is still doing business.

-In 1992, the mall's movie theater complex closed, but it was reopened and expanded on May 26, 1995.
-Barnes & Noble Booksellers was also added on November 24, 1997, replacing Woolworth which closed in 1993.
-In between the reopening of the movie theater and the opening of Barnes & Noble, The Broadway chain was bought out by, and changed into a Macy's in 1996.
-Montgomery Ward closed in 2000 and was replaced by Walmart four years later in 2004.
-In 2016 Sports Authority closed after the chain filed for bankruptcy.
-The store was re-tenanted in September 2016 by a Restoration Hardware outlet.
+In 1992, the mall's movie theater complex closed, and reopened following an expansion on May 26, 1995.
+Barnes & Noble Booksellers replaced the vacant Woolworths in November, 1997.
+In 1993, Bullock's and Woolworth closed while a Cost Plus World Market and a food court were added..
+In 1995, Target opened in the vacant Bullock's store.

-On August 2, 1993, a Chuck E. Cheese pizza restaurant opened at Grossmont Center, as a relocation of a Pizza Time Theatre that was located in El Cajon.
-The Chuck E. Cheese closed on December 29, 2024, due to their lease expiring.
-A new updated location 15 minutes from the Grossmont Center Chuck E. Cheese in the nearby city of Santee opened on September 18, 2023.
+On August 2, 1993, a Chuck E. Cheese pizza restaurant opened at Grossmont Center as a relocation of a Pizza Time Theatre that was located in El Cajon.
+Chuck E. Cheese closed on December 29, 2024, due to their lease expiring.
+A new updated Chuck E. Cheese opened 15 minutes from Grossmont Center in Santee on September 18, 2023.

+In 1996, The Broadway chain was bought out and rebranded to Macy's.
+Montgomery Ward closed as part of the chain's bankruptcy in 2000 and was replaced by a Walmart in 2004.

+In 2016, Sports Authority closed after the chain filed for bankruptcy and was replaced by a Restoration Hardware Outlet in September, 2016.

 In 2021 Federal Realty, a publicly traded real estate investment trust, purchased a majority interest in the center, which had been owned and operated for decades by one family.
-Reportedly 99 percent of the retail space was occupied at the time of the sale.
-Federal Realty is considering options for major redevelopment in 2025, when they will have full control of the space.
+Reportedly, 99 percent of the retail space was occupied at the time of the sale.
+In 2025, Federal Realty announced they were considering options for major redevelopment, when they will have full control of the space, as most of the mall leases were coming due.

+On January 8, 2026, Macy's announced that it would be closing as part of a plan to close 14 stores by the end of Q1 2026.
+The mall would be undergoing a $10 million multi-phase redevelopment funded by Federal Realty Investment Trust, who purchased the property about 4 years earlier.
+A new theater operator would be announced in the spring.